ericgaspar/atom_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+AtoM is a contraction of the name Access to Memory.
+It is an open source, standards-based, web-based application for archival description and access, delivered in a multilingual, multi-repository environment.